 Finally, it’s that time of year again.
-Time to start some seeds for a headstart to the spring garden.
-Growing some plants indoors also helps get rid of the winter depression that sets in around mid January.
+Starting seeds indoors gives you a headstart to your spring garden.
+Starting seeds indoors also helps to get rid of the winter depression that sets in around mid January.
 I live in Zone 5, around Chicago, Illinois.
 The world around here takes on this grey color for about four months that’s kind of depressing.
-St Patrick’s Day marks the near end to winter for me and having some plants growing indoors means I’m ready for spring.
+St Patrick’s Day marks the near end to winter for me and starting some seeds indoors means I’m ready for spring.

 Hardiness zones is something to think about when you start your garden.
 The US has 11 hardiness zones.
 Zone 1 is the coldest with the least amount of frost free days.
 Zone 11 is the warmest with the most frost free days.
 Some plants need a lot of frost free days to grow so they can only grow in the hotter zones or you have to start them early indoors.

 Vegetables and fruits have different requirements concerning cold days and hot days.
 For example, apples need aproximately 300-1000 hours of chill time below 45 degrees Farenheit AND 100-120 warm days to produce an apple.
 Requirements vary according to the species of apple tree.